 Objective 4.1 Increase effectiveness in responding to elder abuse and protecting older adults through expanded outreach, enhanced training, innovative practices, and strategic collaborations.
-Strategies Progress Collaborate with community partners, including mental Established relationship with NAMI and behavioral health organizations such as the South Established relationship with Equity and Florida Behavioral Health Network, to better Engagement Manager - Older Adults, understand the extent of mental and behavioral health Mental Health and Disabilities issues among older adults in our service area, and the Miami-Dade County Office of the Mayor array of services currently available for older adults and Daniella Levine Cava their caregivers Collaborate with NAMI, local behavioral health Ongoing participation in the Age Friendly organizations, and community partners in the Age- Initiative, NAMI, and funded providers Friendly movement, to raise awareness about the need for more appropriate interventions for older adults.
-Participate in at least 2 subcommittees of the Miami- Participated in 2 EVA workgroup Dade County Elder and Vulnerable Adult (EVA) subcommittees, and on the EVA Workgroup.
-This will promote increased public Taskforce awareness, expanded opportunities to respond to elder abuse, and promote prevention initiatives.
+Strategies Progress Collaborate with community partners, including mental and behavioral health organizations such as the South Florida Behavioral Health Network, to better understand the extent of mental and behavioral health issues among older adults in our service area, and the array of services currently available for older adults and their caregivers Collaborate with NAMI, local behavioral health organizations, and community partners in the Age-Friendly movement, to raise awareness about the need for more appropriate interventions for older adults.
+Participate in at least 2 subcommittees of the Miami-Dade County Elder and Vulnerable Adult (EVA) Workgroup.
+This will promote increased public awareness, expanded opportunities to respond to elder abuse, and promote prevention initiatives.

-Objective 4.2 Increase capacity and expertise regarding the Department's ability to lead in efforts to stop abuse, neglect, and exploitation (ANE) of older adults and vulnerable populations.
-Strategies Progress Support primary prevention activities focused on preventing elder abuse, neglect, and exploitation, including working with Adult Protective Services (APS) to address the critical needs of older adults in immediate danger.
-The Alliance held meetings on 12/6/2023 and 4/9/2024 with Lead Agencies, to promote coordination and collaboration with DCF for APS clients.
-Participate in at least 2 subcommittees of the Miami- Dade County Elder and Vulnerable Adult (EVA) Workgroup, to increase public awareness, and expand opportunities to both respond to instances of elder abuse and promote increased prevention.
-Participated in 2 EVA workgroup subcommittees.
-The Alliance has a seat in the EVA Taskforce Maintain at least 2 collaborative relationships with entities working to prevent elder abuse, neglect, and exploitation, such as Adult Protective Services and the Department of Children and Families.
-The Alliance has a seat in the EVA Taskforce.
-Collaboration with Equity and Engagement Manager - Older Adults, Mental Health and Disabilities Miami-Dade County Office of the Mayor Daniella Levine Cava Ensure that all APS High-Risk referrals are served within 72 hours and jointly staffing APS cases with APS High Risk clients are staffed jointly with the Lead Agency, DCF, and the Alliance Contract Manager on a weekly exercise their full rights.
-Strategies Progress Provide public education of the special needs of elders 8 professional trainings provided in and the risk factors for abuse e in vulnerable adults. through September 2024.
-Educate providers, caregivers, family members, and other community members on the signs of abuse and financial exploitation by de livering at least 12 workshops and presentations a nnually. o Provide at least 8 trainings annually to professionals in commun ity-based organizations by request.
-Expand websites, newsletters, presentations, and/or other community outreach activities to include prevention of abuse, neglect, and exploitation.
-Participate on at least 2 subcom Participated in 2 EVA workgroup Vulnerable Adult Work Group, a cross-disciplinary subcommittees group working to address some root causes of elder abuse.
-This work group includes representatives from law enforcement, public safety, the Mayor's Office, the State Attorney's Office, and Senator Rene Garcia's office.
+Objective 4.2 Increase capacity and expertise regarding the Department's all to stop abuse, neglect, and exploitation (ANE) of older adults and vulnerable p - Strategies Progress Support primary prevention activities focused on preventing elder abuse, neglect, and exploitation, including working with Adult Protective Services (APS) to address the critical needs of older adults in immediate danger.
+Participate in at least 2 subcomittees of the Miami-Dade County Elder and Vulnerable Adult (EVA) Workgroup, to increase public awareness, and expand Vulnerable Adult (EVA) Workgroup, to increase public awareness, and expand opportunities to both respond to instances of elder abuse and promote increased prevention.
+Maintain at least 2 collaborative relationships with entities working to prevent elder abuse, neglect, and exploitation, such as Adult Protective Services and the Department of Children and Families.
+Ensure that all APS High-Risk referrals are served within 72 hours and jointly staffing APS cases with case management agencies and DCF to ensure that client needs have been met.